 Impedance converters are necessary components that find themselves immediately after the capsules of condenser microphone capsules.
 Condenser capsules output signals with incredibly high impedance values.
-In order for these signals to travel without significant degradation, it’s crucial they pass through an impedance converter.
+For these signals to travel without significant degradation, it’s crucial they pass through an impedance converter.

-A microphone’s impedance converter is essentially a field-effect transistor (FET).
+A microphone impedance converter is essentially a field-effect transistor (FET).
 Perhaps the most common FET type in mics is the junction-gate field-effect transistor (JFET).